 Find roots that connect to these concepts.
 Latin and Greek dictionaries (free online) map concepts to historical word forms.
 Combine prefixes, roots, and suffixes in different arrangements.
 Generate dozens of candidates before narrowing down.

 Filter ruthlessly.
 Does it pass the phone test - can someone spell it after hearing it once?
 Does it look good written down?
-Does it fit on a business card?
+Data from the USPTO shows that invented words receive broader trademark protection than descriptive terms[2].
+Does the name fit on a business card?
 Would you feel confident saying it in a board meeting?

 Do